-Owners of obrt are pay taxes according to their annual incomes and chosen payment model.
-They can choose between 3 models.
+Owners of obrt pay taxes according to their annual incomes and chosen payment model.
+They can choose between three models.
 You may change models if you decide it would be more favorable for the business.

-It is possible to pay taxes according to one of these 3 models:
+It is possible to pay taxes according to one of these three models:

 - Paušalno oporezivanje (flat-rate tax)

 - Porez na dobit (profit tax)

 Please note the amounts can change, so please check with your local office at the time of applying for the most up-to-date tax information.
 Hrvatska obrtnička komora (Croatian Chamber of Economy) offers a free informative calculator that calculates the most suitable tax model for your obrt.